openebs/lvm-localpv/design/lvm/persistent-volume-claim/volume_name.md

 ### Test Plan

-- Provision a volume by specifying available/pre-provisioned volume name.
+- Provision a volume by specifying available/pre-provisioned volume name and verify that PVC should get bound to volume.
-- Provision a volume by specifying unavailable volume name.
+- Provision a volume by specifying unavailable volume name and verify that PVC should remains in pending state.
-- Provision a volume with capacity more than available volume capacity.
+- Provision a volume with capacity more than available volume capacity and verify that PVC should remains in pending state.
-- Provision a volume with volume name by specifying storageclass different from available volumes storageclass name.
+- Provision a volume with volume name by specifying different storageclass name from available volumes and verify that PVC should remains in pending state.

 ## Graduation Criteria